What do I do about my sensitive teeth?

 - Gluma that contains a powerful fixative/disinfectant that clogs that channels with proteins

-Products used at home
+Products you can use at home

 - Desensitizing toothpastes that usually contain potassium salt to clog the holes (takes 2 weeks to start to work but probably best long term solution)